 Already, on November 2, 1967, a sleep was reached with the construction of the City of the porcelain which was planned by the idea of creating the best conditions to develop an artistic work combined with the sport and the free time.
 This way in 1968 as precursor of new and future strategies of diversification there is created “Vessel” as the second mark of figures of porcelain faced to a younger and carefree public.

-With a pioneering and united attitude not regulated by the law and a moral obligation, it began joining disabled persons to its staff, which influenced positively the rest of workpeople thanks to the determination of these in demonstrating that they were so capable as the others and stimulating this way the rest of its partners.
+With a pioneering and united attitude not regulated by the law and a moral obligation, it began joining disabled persons to the staff, which influenced positively the rest of workpeople thanks to the determination of these in demonstrating that they were so capable as the others and stimulating this way the rest of their partners.

 In 1969, the minister of that time of Industry Gregorio López, inaugurates the first facilities of the City of the porcelain.
 Free spaces, gardens, sports areas to practise the swimming, soccer or tennis, free time areas opened the whole year at the disposal of the families of the workpeople to enjoy the complex and this way to create a more favorable climate between all those who were taking part in the project.